(Photo Credit: Toyota)

 Read More: Tips for Saving On Your Car Insurance

-Download the new Motorist App now.
+Download the Motorist App now.
 Designed by drivers for drivers, this all-in-one app lets you receive the latest traffic updates, gives you access to live traffic cameras, and helps you manage LTA and vehicle matters.

 Did you know we have a Motorist Telegram Channel ?
 Created exclusively for drivers and car owners in Singapore, you can get instant info about our latest promotions, articles, tips & hacks, or simply chat with the Motorist Team and fellow drivers.